 [vimeo width=”550″ height=”292″]http://vimeo.com/93434260[/vimeo]

 There’s no stopping him now!
-At just over three weeks of age, little Leon Trotsky has more spunk than most who are ten times his size and he has already beaten the odds not once but twice.
+At just over five days old, little Leon Trotsky has more spunk than most who are ten times his size and he has already beaten the odds not once but twice.
 Being born a ‘farm’ pig, Leon was destined for the plate, but then an accident caused by his injured mum (which claimed the life of two of his siblings) saw Leon up against it again.
 With his right hind femur both broken and dislocated, plus an injured hock and ligament damage on the other side, things could not have looked much grimmer for the wee chap.
 But no one told the plucky little Leon that these obstacles of his world should hold him back.
 His life was precious, and thankfully this was recognised by a kind hearted soul who sought a better outcome for Leon.

 But working with tiny bones and fragile piglets is never easy.
 Leon proved way too small for the tiniest of carts that would have otherwise taken the pressure off his compromised limbs.
 However, necessity is the Mother of invention and coupled with Leon’s determination, here’s the result….

 If you would like to make a tax deductible donation to our medical fighting fund to help animals like Leon Trotsky have a chance at a life worth living and loving, please click here.

 You would be hard pressed to find a happier pig than dear little Miss Piggy.
 This is doubly amazing when you consider what she has been through.
 Clearly a pig bred for commercial purposes, either as a breeding sow or the before of a pork roast, Miss Piggy escaped her fate and was found wandering at large.
 Spending several weeks in the local lock up that was the pound, she then made her way to Edgar’s Mission.
 And throughout it all, she has remained happy and bright and ever so chatty; a happier pig you would be hard pressed to find.